OWRC/interpolants/interpolation/subwatershed.md

 # Sub-watershed Delineation

-The 3 million hectare ORMGP jurisdiction is subdivided to a number of ~10km² sub-watersheds as a basis for hydrometeorological data analysis.
+The 3 million hectare ORMGP jurisdiction has been subdivided into thousands of ~10km² sub-watersheds as a basis for hydrometeorological data analysis.
 Every sub-watershed has a defined topological order in which headwater sub-watersheds can easily be mapped to subsequent downstream sub-watersheds, and so on until feeding the great lakes.
-The intent here is to deem these sub-watersheds a "logical unit" for climatological and water budget analyses.
-Below is a description of the derivation the v.2020 OWRC 10km² sub-watershed map and its derivatives.
+The intent here is to make these sub-watersheds a "logical unit" for climatological and water budget analyses.
+Below is a description of the derivation the v.2023 OWRC 10km² sub-watershed map and its derivatives.

+<br><iframe src="https://owrc.shinyapps.io/sws23/" width="100%" height="400" scrolling="no" allowfullscreen></iframe><br>

 <!-- - a catchment area delineation tool -->
 <!-- - an interpolated real-time daily meteorological dataset dating back to the year 1900 -->

+## Build v.2023

+The sub-watershed delineation has expanded to include the entire Canadian Lake Ontario shoreline.

 ## Build v.2020